 Design Tip #5: What are bleeds, and how do I add bleeds in Illustrator?

 A bleed in illustrator is a small area around the edge of your artwork that extends beyond the “finished” cut edge of your document.
 After printing occurs, the bleed is trimmed off, creating finished artwork that stops at this cut edge.
 The bleeds eliminate issues that printers have of not printing exactly to the edge of the paper.
 By designating a bleed area and trimming to size, you get a finished document that has artwork extended all the way to the edge with no white space.

 For example, say you want your label to have a completely green background.
 By extending the green background into the bleed when the label is die cut, it cuts off the designated bleed of the artwork and the result is a label that is completely green.

 Another reason we request a bleed on your submitted artwork is to account for movement on the printing press and finishing unit.
 Depending on the size of your label order, your print run can be thousands of feet long.
 To make sure every label finishes perfectly, we need a little bit of room for adjustments to keep your label centered.

 While there are common bleed sizes, they all can vary depending on a number of variables.
 Here at LabelValue, we require a 1.6mm bleed for all labels or stickers.

 The document bleed function in Illustrator allows for you to easily set-up, adjust, and change bleed settings of your art file from within Illustrator.
-Your document bleed can be set-up when you create a new document, or added to an existing art file.
+Your document bleed can be set up when you create a new document, or can be added to an existing art file.
 Both of these scenarios are covered below.